balanced/balanced.github.com/_posts/2014-05-14-tdd-your-api.md

 that everyone was on the same
 page.](https://github.com/balanced/balanced-api/issues/607#issuecomment-43114594)

-It's hard to get any complex software system behavior correct.
-So far, we've found that these external tests give us a really nice forum for working out these kinds of issues.

 ## Going forward

 Now that we have a testable validation that our API is working as intended, we